Parliamentary vs. Presidential: Unpacking Two Dominant Forms of Government

 - Presidential Independence: The President, the head of state and head of government, is elected separately from the legislature and serves a fixed term.
 They are not directly accountable to the legislature in the same way as a Prime Minister.

 - Checks and Balances: Each branch of government has the power to limit the actions of the other branches.
-This system of checks and balances aims to prevent abuse of power and ensure that no single branch dominates the government.
+This system of checks and balances aims to prevent abuse of power and make sure no single branch dominates the government.

 - Unified Executive: The President is both the head of state and head of government, combining ceremonial and executive functions into a single office.